 World-over, technology-mediated violence against women is growing to be a serious social problem.
 Women’s full and free participation in digital spaces presupposes a safe online environment, but going online seem to be fraught with the risk of violence for women.
 Governments, especially in countries in the global South, are yet to bring their laws and institutions up-to-speed, to effectively respond to this issue.
 Against this backdrop, IT for Change and the World Wide Web Foundation initiated 'Online Freedom for All = No Unfreedom for Women', a project that intends to trigger national-level policy dialogues on balancing the right to free speech online with women's right to freedom from technology-mediated violence, in India and Bangladesh.
 The project, launched in January 2017, sought to address key gaps in existing legal-institutional frameworks on technology-mediated violence against women in the two countries.
-This was the first phase of a sequence of projects led by IT for Change with support from the World Wide Web Foundation.
+This was the first phase of a sequence of projects that IT for Change participated in, with support from the World Wide Web Foundation.

 Technology-Mediated Violence Against Women in India.
 How Can We Strengthen Existing Legal-institutional Response Mechanisms?